The Students of Color in Public Policy (SCiPP) serves to:

 - If you have additional questions or concerns about the curriculum or public policy degree (or if you just want to introduce yourself!), include it in the body of the email along with your PSP attachment.

-SCiPP Peer Advising Program will accept PSP essays on a rolling basis during the 2015 application cycle.
-However, we will only assign Peer Advisors on the three dates below.
+SCiPP Peer Advising Program will accept PSP essays on a rolling basis during the 2018 application cycle.
+However, we will only assign Peer Advisors on the two dates below.